-- Cintra Infraestructuras and Macquarie Infrastructure Partners in the sale of the toll-road operator of the Chicago Skyway to Canada Pension Plan Investment Board, Ontario Municipal Employees Retirement System and Ontario Teachers’ Pension Plan for approximately $2.8 billion.
+- Cintra Infraestructuras and Macquarie Infrastructure Partners in the sale of the toll-road operator of the Chicago Skyway to CPP Investments, Ontario Municipal Employees Retirement System and Ontario Teachers’ Pension Plan for approximately $2.8 billion.

-- CVC in the sale of its majority ownership stake in AlixPartners to Caisse de dépôt et placement du Québec, Public Sector Pension Investment Board and Investcorp, as well as bids to purchase other consumer product and technology companies.
+- CVC in the sale of its majority ownership stake in AlixPartners to Caisse de dépôt et placement du Québec, PSP Investments and Investcorp, as well as bids to purchase other consumer product and technology companies.

 - First Reserve in various matters, including in the acquisition of Brand Energy & Infrastructure Services, Inc., a public portfolio company of JPMorgan Partners, valued at approximately $1.175 billion; and the establishment of a joint venture designed to invest in MLPs.

 - The founder of a cloud computing company in the sale of a 50% interest to Guggenheim Partners.